karthikeyanrathore/inference-ops/README.md

-## Access Policy Plugin
+## Inference Ops

-> template for future django projects with UI web user auth + 2FA.
+> template for future django projects with web user auth + 2FA.

-Aim of this project is to understand how user authentication and 2FA works with django and django-rest-framework.
+Aim of this project is to understand how user authentication and 2FA works with django and django-rest-framework and "maybe" include point 1.01

-To do List:
+(old) To do List:
 * first look into [account/ healthcheck github repo](https://github.com/healthchecks/healthchecks/tree/master/hc/accounts)
 * implement your version of it. which includes 2FA
 * after that check how same functions works in djano-rest-framework. for refernce checkout: https://github.com/pretix/pretix/blob/master/src/pretix/control/views/auth.py